MicrosoftDocs/azure-video-indexer/azure-video-indexer/upload-index-media.md

     - To add more files, select **Add file**.
     - To remove a file, select **Remove** on the file name.
     - To upload from a URL, select **Enter URL**, paste the source file URL, and select **Add**.
 1. Configure the basic settings for indexing or use the default configuration.
-You need to specify the following settings for each file:
+Specify the following settings for each file:
     - **Privacy**: Choose whether the video URL will be publicly available or private after indexing.
     - **Streaming quality**: Choose the streaming quality for the video.
-You can select **Single bitrate**, or **No streaming** For more information, see [the streaming options](indexing-configuration-guide.md#streaming-quality-options)
+You can select **Single bitrate** or **No streaming** For more information, see [the streaming options](indexing-configuration-guide.md#streaming-quality-options).
     - **Video source language**: Choose the spoken language of the video to ensure high quality transcript and insights extraction.
 If you don't know the language or there's more than one spoken language, select **Auto-detect single language** or **Auto-detect multi-language**.
 For more information, see  [Language detection](multi-language-identification-transcription.md).
 1. If it's the first time you're uploading a media file, check the consent checkbox to agree to the terms and conditions.
 1. Configure the *general settings* for indexing.
 You can rename the files.